Grassley Bumping Graham As Judiciary Committee Chairman

 Speaking of 2020, there’s a misunderstanding kicking around on Twitter about the timing and significance of this switcheroo that’s a much bigger deal than whether Graham jumped or was pushed: the idea that Grassley as Judiciary chairman will be playing a big role in the (probably) upcoming Trump impeachment trial in the Senate.

 First, Graham will remain Judiciary chairman through 2020; the change will take place at the end of that year.
 And second, the Senate Judiciary Committee plays no distinctive role in impeachment trials.
 Under the standing Senate rules, the leadership can, if a motion passes allowing it, appoint a special committee of senators to receive evidence and hear witnesses — but that’s mostly done for cases involving judges, where nobody wants to force the full Senate to abandon all business to do those chores.
 Almost certainly (as in the past), the full Senate will conduct the full presidential trial.
 In neither event is Judiciary in the driver’s seat.
-Old folks who remember Sam Ervin and the Senate Watergate Committee that was central to Nixon’s downfall may not realize that inquiry may have produced evidence that led to articles of impeachment, but was entirely separate from the impeachment process.
+Old folks who remember Sam Ervin and the Senate Watergate Committee that was central to Nixon’s downfall may not realize that while the Senate’s inquiry produced evidence that led to articles of impeachment, it was conducted prior to and entirely separate from the impeachment process.

-So this won’t have any immediate effect on the Fate of the Republic.
-If Republicans do retain control of the Senate, it does mean that we will experience two more years of Grassley’s plodding rhetoric and avuncular courtesy during judicial confirmation hearings, which will likely be tense no matter who wins the presidency next year.
-Graham will be free to polish his skills at demagoguery as a regular member of the committee.
+So the Grassley-Graham shuffle won’t have any immediate effect on the Fate of the Republic.
+If Republicans do retain control of the Senate, it does mean that we will experience at least two more years of Grassley’s plodding rhetoric and avuncular courtesy during judicial confirmation hearings, which will likely be tense no matter who wins the presidency next year.
+Graham will be free to polish his skills at demagoguery as a regular member of the committee, assuming he survives his own reelection challenge back home.

-Note: This post has been corrected to note that Senator Grassley has not yet announced a decision about retiring or running for reelection in 2022.
-We regret the error.